tsgates/arch-wiki-markdown/wiki/BURG.md

 > Preview and runtime configuration

-When editing configuration, one does not need to reboot to see changes.
+When editing a configuration, one does not need to reboot to see changes.
 If enabled in the PKGBUILD at compile time, the command burg-emu should be available.
-Run it as root to preview what burg would look like at boot. burg-emu allows the user to do most things that can be done at boot (except for, you know, booting).
+Run it as root to preview what BURG would look like at boot. burg-emu allows the user to do most things that can be done at boot (except for, you know, booting).

-Burg also allows runtime configuration, such as changing themes, through menus and burg's commandline.
+BURG also allows runtime configuration, such as changing themes, through menus and BURG's commandline.
 The settings are set as variables which are saved in /boot/burg/burgenv.

 Theming
 -------

-The primary reason to use burg over other boot loaders is it's theming system.
-To add a theme to burg, copy its directory to /boot/burg/themes/ and then update the config.
+The primary reason to use BURG over other boot loaders is its theming system.
+To add a theme to BURG, copy its directory to /boot/burg/themes/ and then update the configuration.

-To change themes press T when running burg.
+To change themes, press T when running BURG.
 A list of available themes will be shown.
-Use the arrow keys to highlight the theme you want and press enter to make the selection.
+Use the arrow keys to highlight the theme you want and press Enter to make the selection.
 This can be done from within burg-emu and rebooting is not required.

 Theme packages can be found in the AUR.
 Currently only four packages are